CUBigDataClass/TeamSimple/README.md

 3. Start producer:

    Need to be in project folder.
-Couple librarys might need to be instll by using pip.
+Couple libraries might need to be install by using pip.

    `python Tweepy-kafkaProducer.py`